What legalization does United States require?

 Apostille or Legalization Chain — what does United States use?

-United States is a Hague Apostille Convention 1961 member, but Thailand is not — so Thai documents go through the Legalization Chain instead of receiving an Apostille.
-Our Legalization Chain takes slightly longer than Apostille but delivers equivalent legal effect.
+United States is a Hague Apostille Convention 1961 member, but Thailand is not — so Thai documents go through the Legalization Chain instead of receiving an Legalization.
+Our Certification Chain takes slightly longer than Apostille but delivers equivalent legal effect.
 We get every step right the first time so documents aren't rejected at destination.

 Workflow for clients in United States

-(1) Sign and have the PoA legalized at the Thai embassy in United States.
+(1) Sign and have the PoA legalized at the Thai diplomatic mission in United States.
 (2) Ship originals and copies to our Thailand team.
 (3) We obtain origin-agency certified copies, translate, MFA-legalize, and สถานทูตสหรัฐอเมริกา-attest.
 (4) DHL/FedEx ships back to United States in 7–15 days — total 15–30 days from dispatch.

 Total cost shipping to United States